kgdlmahender/CNC-2-axis-controller/README.md

 ## Getting Started

-### Prerequisites
+### Prerequisites and procedure for testing
 - Arduino Uno and CNC hardware setup.
 - grbl installed on Arduino Uno.
+For uploading grbl on Arduino Uno, download the ZIP file of this link https://github.com/grbl/grbl and add to the arduino interface.
+- All the wirings should be done refering arduino Uno wiring diagram to the stepper drives.
 - VB.NET installed (Visual Studio recommended).
+Download the zip file of this CNC 2 axis controller and open in visual studio.
+- Check the correct COMPort which is connected to arduino Uno and rename the COMPort number in the code.
+- After running a form will be opened and you can jog, move a distance or upload a gcode and run the machine.

 ### Installation
 1. Clone the repository: